 10. Highlight the Back

-Remember to direct her to still arch her back to get those beautiful spine lines.
-This boudoir pose works well with curvy models because their spine won’t appear too bony.
+Remember to direct her to arch her back still to get those beautiful spine lines.
+This boudoir pose works well with curvy models because their spines won’t appear too bony.

-A good tip for long hair is to have your subject throw her head back so that her hair falls down a bit lower!
+A good tip for long hair is to have your subject throw her head back so that her hair falls slightly lower!
 This tends to look more flattering than a head that is pulled up at a natural position.